CLEAR Expedited Airport & Stadium Security Program 2022 – Cost & Locations

-CLEAR Standard costs $179 per year for a membership, but you can get it for $149 by signing up here.
+CLEAR Standard costs $189 per year for a membership, but you can save through various credit cards and airline loyalty programs.
 This includes access to CLEAR lanes and pods at more than 50 airports, stadiums, and arenas.
 Your membership also allows you to add as many as three family members or friends to your account for $50 per year each.
 Any children under 18 can use CLEAR lanes for free when they are with you.

 CLEAR Sports is free but only allows access to CLEAR lanes at sports stadiums.
 As noted above, this is also included in your CLEAR Standard membership.
 With a CLEAR Sports membership, you can bring one other person through the special lanes with you.

 Verified students can enroll in CLEAR for only $50 per year for four years.
 That is a savings of $556 from the usual price for four years.
 You will need to register with a school email address and a valid student ID.
 You will also have to enter the name of your college or university.
 Be aware, a third-party service called SheerID will receive your personal information to verify it.
 Students can enroll here.